bit-shift-io/scripts/cec_kwin/README.md

 This will build the plugin into a distributable zip and install it on your system.

-You then need to open KWin and enable the script.
+You then need to open "KWin Scripts" and enable the script.

-Run ```./start-listen-service.sh``` which listens for the dbus events fired from the kwin plugin (this will need to be setup as a systemd service).
+Run ```./dbus_service.py``` which listens for the dbus events fired from the kwin plugin (this will need to be setup as a systemd service).

 More info here: https://askubuntu.com/questions/150790/how-do-i-run-a-script-on-a-dbus-signal